Which Half of Your Advertising Budget Are You Wasting?

 Sure, the conversion rate was higher than average, but compared to 23%?
 We were able to exceed a 5% landing page conversion rate and bounce rates dipped below 80% when we changed the ad type to Conversion and aligned the ad text with the landing page copy.
 The CPC jumped up to $11!

-Despite improvements in landing page conversions, we noticed in CaliberMind that the engagement score for the accounts engaged interacting with the campaign didn’t continue to climb after they consumed the piece.
-We didn’t see form fills leading to deeper interest in the product.
+Despite improvements in landing page conversions, the CaliberMind engagement score didn’t continue to climb for the accounts that were engaged with the campaign after they consumed the piece.
+We didn’t see form fills leading to deeper interest in the product that we expected.

-Using that information, we pivoted again and changed the content to focus a more foundational marketing concept.
-We challenged the usefulness of the MQL measurement and encouraged people to aggregate qualification at the account level instead with our MQA vs. Traditional Lead Scoring guide.
+Using that information, we pivoted again and changed the content to focus on a more foundational marketing concept.
+We challenged the usefulness of the MQL measurement and encouraged people to aggregate qualification at the account level, using our MQA vs. Traditional Lead Scoring guide.

 Our CTR was 0.68%, the CPC was $4.11, and the landing page conversion rate was 5.2%.
 More importantly, we increased our opportunities sourced by 33% and our pipeline influenced by 30% with content that resonated more with our target audience.

 The moral of the story isn’t that we should stop spending money on digital marketing.
-We can’t take this approach, particularly during a pandemic.
-Online is just about the only place people will see your advertisements.
+For many companies, online is just about the only place people will see your advertisements.
+To stay ahead, marketers need robust reporting tools to outsmart ad platforms.